daniel-pompa/budget-master-app/README.md

 ## Usage

-Once the development server is running, you can open your browser and navigate to <http://localhost:5173> to view the application.
+After starting the development server, navigate to <http://localhost:5173> in your browser to access the application.

-1. **Setting a Budget:** Use the form on the main page to set a new budget.
+1. **Setting a Budget:** Use the form on the main page to set your budget.

-2. **Tracking Expenses:** Add and manage your expenses through the expense tracking interface.
-You can filter expenses by category to better understand your spending habits.
+2. **Adding Expenses:**
+   - Click the floating action button to open a modal with a form.
+   - Complete the form in the modal to add a new expense.

+3. **Managing Expenses:**
+   - **Edit an expense:** Swipe the expense item to the right to open the edit form in a modal.
+Modify the details and save your changes.
+   - **Delete an expense:** Swipe the expense item to the left to remove it.
+   - **Filter by category:** Use filters to view expenses for a selected category, providing a clearer view of your spending.

-3. **Resetting the Budget:** If needed, you can reset your budget to start fresh or adjust your financial goals.
+4. **Resetting the Budget:** You can reset your budget at any time to adjust or start over.

-4. **Real-Time Updates:** Monitor your financial status directly through the user interface.
-The application will provide live updates and visualizations, reflecting any changes to your budget and expenses in real-time, so you always have an up-to-date view of your financial data.
+5. **Real-Time Updates:** The application provides real-time updates and visualizations of your budget and expenses, ensuring you always have the most current information.

 ## Demo